saiminh/CWN-netlifycms-eleventy/src/_content/recipes/sweet-beet-and-rose-porridge.md

 ---
 title: Sweet beet and rose porridge
 featuredImage: /static/img/dsc_0512.jpeg
-description: Pretty and pink, this earthy porridge is perfect for grounding during autumn.
+description: Pretty and pink, this earthy porridge is perfect for grounding during autumn and spring.
 date: 2022-10-30T13:20:51.841Z
 ingredients: |-
   * 1 TBSP x ghee (or coconut oil to make it vegan)